Cavatelli alla vodka

 1. Bring a pot of salted water to boil and cook the cavatelli for around 6-8 minutes depending on their size.
 Semolina/water pasta tends to have a chewier, denser consistency.

-2. Meanwhile heat olive oil in a large pan and add the chopped shallot, cooking for a few min before adding the garlic and chilli flakes.
+2. Heat a couple of tablespoons of olive oil to a pan then add the chopped shallot, cooking for a few min before adding the garlic and chilli.

 3. Add the tomato paste and cook for a minute or so until it takes on a deeper colour.

-6. Using a slotted spoon, add the cavatelli (along with some of the pasta water) directly to the sauce, stirring through with a good handful of grated parmesan.
-Check for seasoning and add a splash of pasta water if the sauce seems too thick.
+6. Using a slotted spoon, add the pasta (along with some of the pasta water) directly to the sauce, and toss/agitate to marry.

-7. Serve with a drizzle of good olive oil, fresh basil and extra parmesan.
+7. Serve with a drizzle of good olive oil, fresh basil and extra parmigiano.

 Gabriella Simonian